 The outstanding feature of the program is its innovative and unique combination of educational and clinical experiences in a variety of federally-designated medically underserved areas.
 The program involves outreach and collaboration originating from its academic base at the Stroud Center for Study of Quality of Life, an inter- and intra-university center within the Columbia University Medical Center in New York City, to medically underserved areas served by Greater Binghamton Health Center and Columbia University Medical Center/NY Presbyterian Hospital.
 This outreach is facilitated by an internationally renowned faculty of academic psychiatrists, psychologists and research scientists.
 Core faculty members from Columbia provide weekly full-day didactic instruction at Greater Binghamton Health Center.

 Drs.
-Mark Nathanson (Interim Training Director) and John Toner (Co-Director)
+Mark Nathanson (Program Director) and John Toner (Co-Director)

 Dr. Barnett Meyers